amckennafoster/seattle-littlefreelibrary/methods/method-notes.md

 - Columbia City - 27 April (col)
 - Queen Anne - 13 April (qna)
 - Northgate - 20-22 April (nga)
-- Laurelhurst - 4-9 May (none or use net?)
+- Laurelhurst - 4-9 May (net)  CHECK THIS
 - Phinney-Greenwood - 5-19 May (gwd)
 - Montlake - June 29, July 14 and July 19 (mon)
 - Ravenna - June 30 (net)

-Should get from May (Central, Columbia, Queen Anne, Northgate, Laurelhust, Phinney) and then July (Montlake, Ravenna)
+Retrieved public library data for May from Central, Columbia, Queen Anne, Northgate, Laurelhust, and Phinney.
+Then public library data from July for Montlake, Ravenna.